Quantum Tech Insider

 Quantum Random Number Generation

 One underappreciated application of quantum technology in cybersecurity is quantum random number generation (QRNG).
 Classical computers generate "pseudo-random" numbers using deterministic algorithms — technically predictable if you know the seed.
-Quantum random number generators use quantum phenomena to produce truly random numbers, strengthening encryption keys and security protocols.
+Quantum random number generators use quantum phenomena to produce truly random numbers.
+This strengthens encryption keys and security protocols.

-Companies like Quantinuum and ID Quantique already sell commercial QRNG modules, and some are small enough to integrate into smartphones.
+Companies like Quantinuum and ID Quantique already sell commercial QRNG modules.
+Some are small enough to integrate into smartphones.
 As these become mainstream, expect a quiet but significant improvement in baseline digital security.

 What Should You Do Right Now?